squoilin/EnergyScope_open/docs/getting-started/index.md

     pip install amplpy
     ```

     - Load and solve the model using the following python code.
-The following code reads in the model and data files and solves them using the open-source solver Highs.
+The code reads in the model and data files and solves them using the open-source solver Highs.

     ```python
     import amplpy